alt-romes/alt-romes.github.io/posts/2023-11-10-creating-a-macos-app-with-haskell-and-swift.md

 The series of blog posts is further accompanied by a github repository where each commit matches a step of this tutorial.
 If in doubt regarding any step, simply checking the matching commit for absolute confidence you are understanding the practical step correctly.
-[Visit the haskell-x-swift-project-steps repository](https://github.com/alt-romes/haskell-x-swift-project-steps).
+[Visit this link to the haskell-x-swift-project-steps repository!](https://github.com/alt-romes/haskell-x-swift-project-steps)
+I also intend to record a video explanation, if time permits.

 # Hello, Swift, its Haskell!

 In this part we are only concerned with getting our `Hello, World!` going.

-1. We'll setup a Haskell (foreign) library exporting a function `hs_factorial` that doubles an integer, using the C FFI
+1. We'll setup a Haskell (foreign) library exporting a function `hs_factorial` that returns the factorial of integer, using the C FFI
 2. Setup a SwiftUI app that calls `hs_factorial`
 3. Compile the Haskell code into a shared library
 4. Create a Swift module `HaskellFramework` to export the Haskell functions